doblerk/deep-birkhoff-matching/README.md

 - We obtain soft assignment matrix (DSM), but we may convert it into a hard assignment matrix (permutation).
     - Take max values per row?
     - Take the permutation matrix with highest alpha?
+- The scale of the cost matrix can increase with the dimensionality of the node embeddings, especially with squared Euclidean distance.
+This can distort GED or alignment loss and make it harder to compare across models.
+    - One solution is to normalize node embeddings before computing cost and rescale cost using cosine distance.
+    - One solution is to normalize the cost by the dimensionality to cancel out the expected growth from higher dimensions.

 #### TODOs
 - [x] Implement a function to store ground truth labels as a dictionary -> constant lookup.